Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

-where $X_h^K$ is a $K$-type WF diffusion with symmetric mutation with rates $\theta_h/2K$ and $W^K,X_1^K,\ldots ,X_h^K$ are independent.
+where $W^K,X_1^K,\ldots ,X_H^K$ are independent and $X_h^K$ is a $K$-type WF diffusion with symmetric mutation with rate $\theta_h/(2K)$.
 Eq.~\eqref{eq:rtc} expresses the fact that changes in the relative frequencies of the types with mark $h$ occur on the time scale $\int_0^t\big(1/W^K_h(s)\big)d {s}$.
-Heuristically, this may be related to the fact that, under random resampling, at time $s$ a parent will be chosen from the types with mark $h$ with probability $W^K_h(s)$, hence we have to wait on average for a $(1/W^K_h(s))\d {s}$ amount of time until a parent with mark $h$ is chosen.
-The process driven by $\A^K$ admits interpretation in hierarchical terms, whereby at the top layer there is a WF diffusion which governs the masses associated to the marks, and at the lower layer there are the relative frequencies within each mark, randomly evolving according to another WF diffusion each: conditionally on a sample path for the random masses, the $H$ processes for each mark would be independent WF diffusions, albeit on different time scales determined by the evolution of their random masses.
+Heuristically, this is related to the fact that, under random resampling, at time $s$ a parent will be chosen from the types with mark $h$ with probability $W^K_h(s)$, hence we have to wait on average for a $(1/W^K_h(s))$ amount of time until a parent with mark $h$ is chosen.

-The representation \eqref{eq:rz} allows us to prove, under a mild assumption on the initial distributions, that the process obtained from $Z^K=\big(Z^K_1,\ldots ,Z^K_H\big)$ by ranking decreasingly the type frequencies for each mark, converges in distribution, as $ K$ goes to infinity, to a Markov process $Z$.
+The representation \eqref{eq:rz}-\eqref{eq:rtc} allows us to prove, under a mild assumption on the initial distributions, that the process obtained from $Z^K$ by ranking the within-mark frequencies converges in distribution, as $K\to\infty$, to a Markov process $Z$.
+While one may conjecture from \eqref{B^K} that the limiting generator has the form